petersulyok/asrock_z690_extreme/README.md

 ﻿# asrock_z690_extreme
-[Lm-sensors](https://github.com/lm-sensors/lm-sensors) configuration for [ASRock Z690 Extreme](https://www.asrock.com/mb/Intel/Z690%20Extreme/index.asp) motherboards on Linux.
+[Lm-sensors](https://github.com/lm-sensors/lm-sensors) configuration for [ASRock Z690 Extreme](https://www.asrock.com/mb/Intel/Z690%20Extreme/index.asp) and [ASRock Z690 Extreme WiFi 6E](https://www.asrock.com/mb/Intel/Z690%20Extreme%20WiFi%206E/) motherboards on Linux.
 **Warning:** this configuration is hardware dependent, it can work properly only on this motherboard!
 You have to modify the configuration file if you want to use it on different hardware.

 ## The motherboard
-ASRock used **Nuvoton NCT6796D-E** super I/O chip (SIO) on Z690 Extreme motherboard to handle multiple fans and voltage lines.
+ASRock used **Nuvoton NCT6796D-E** super I/O chip (SIO) on Z690 Extreme motherboards to control multiple fans, temperature sensors and voltage lines.

 <img  src="https://www.pcinq.com/wp-content/uploads/2021/11/ASRock-Z690-Extreme-Wifi-6E-5.jpg"  align="center"  width="500">